HibiscusMC/docs/docs/hmcwraps/config/item.md

 - `color: '#ff0000'`
 - `color: '255,0,0'`

+`tooltip-style` - The namespaced key for the tooltip style of the item.
+This will show in the wrap inventory and on physical wrappers if applied there.
+- `tooltip-style: 'nexo:verycooltooltip'`

 `nbt` - Apply an NBT to an item.
 This strictly follows Minecraft's container based approach.
 - `nbt: '{publicBukkitValues:{somePlugin:{someValue:"sus"}}}'`